-Production equipment and production installations will be exempt from property tax from 2019, with a seven-year transitional period.
+Production equipment and production installations are exempt from property tax from 2019, with a seven-year transitional period.

 Hydro power producers must pay property tax on the hydro power plant’s capitalised value using a capital interest rate of 4.5%.
 However, the basis for the calculation of the property tax should fall in the range of NOK 0.95 to NOK 2.74 per kWh of the power plant average production for the last seven years.
 For hydro power plants with nominal capacity less than 10,000 kVA, the property tax base will be the same as the tax value for income tax purposes.

 A tax is levied on the registration of a change of ownership of real estate.
 The tax is calculated at 2.5% of the fair market value.